23233408/CAPSTONE/AlexTurner/documentation/proposal-writing/Complexities.md

 * The aim is to create a continuous, non-hierarchical sepsis score for hour-to-hour assessment using the same sepsis definition as the hierarchical scores commonly used [4,14,15] in a less continuous more intermittent fashion [29].”
-(Parente et al., 2020, p.
-2)

 ## Background